codykallen/puf-scf-match/README.md

 multiple imputation, such that each unit in the SCF has 5 observations.
 This matching version ignores this complication.

-To run this, first execute the code in `scf_prep.do`, and then run your preferred matching program:
+To run this, first execute the code in `scf_prep.do`, and then run your preferred matching program.
+The matching programs are enumerated by numbers and letters:
+ - 0: matching done by sorting on income
+ - 1: matching done by minimum distance, unconstrained
- - `match0.py`: Matches using sorting by the comparable income measure
+ - A: matching only on the comparable income measure
- - `match1.py`: Matches using sorting by comparable income, nested within age groups
+ - B: matching on comparable income nested within age groups
+ - C: matching on comparable income and age

 Future versions:
- - Matching by minimum distance on income and age
  - Matching by subcomponents of income
  - Consider other variables to match on